adyen-examples/adyen-step-by-step-integration-workshop/README.md

 **Additional context:**

-In `/com/adyen/workshop/configurations/`, you'll find a `DependencyInjectionConfiguration`.
-This is where we create our Adyen instances and **re-use** them using Spring's Constructor Dependency Injection (CDI) - A `@Bean` is an object that is instantiated, assembled, and managed by a Spring IoC container.
+In `/com/adyen/workshop/configurations/`, you'll find the `DependencyInjectionConfiguration.java` class.
+This is where we create our Adyen instances and **re-use** them using Spring's Constructor Dependency Injection (CDI) - A `@Bean` is an object that is instantiated, assembled, and managed by the Spring IoC container.

-**Exercise:** Create your Adyen-`Client` by creating a `new Config()` object, passing your `ADYEN_API_KEY`, and specifying `Environment.TEST`, which we'll use later.
+You should be able to inject these classes similar to how we inject `ApplicationConfiguration.java` in any constructor.

-We've already created the `PaymentsApi` service (which communicates with the Adyen endpoints) which uses this client.
+**Exercise:** Create your Adyen-`Client` by creating a `new Config()` object in `configurations/DependencyInjectionConfiguration.java`, passing your `ADYEN_API_KEY`, and specifying `Environment.TEST`, which we'll use later.

 <details>
 <summary>Click here to show me the answer</summary>